top of page

 Penn FTD Center

-The Penn FTD Center also works in close collaboration with the Center for Neurodegenerative Disease (CNDR) Neuropathology and Genetics Cores and with other neurodegenerative disease centers at the University of Pennsylvania.
-These include the Penn Memory Center, the Amyotrophic Lateral Sclerosis (ALS) Center, and the Morris K. Udall Center of Excellence for Parkinson's Disease Research.
-All of these centers have a rich history of collaboration and have contributed many important discoveries to our understanding of neurodegenerative disease, and especially Frontotemporal degeneration.
+The Penn FTD Center also works in close collaboration with neurodegenerative disease centers including the Center for Neurodegenerative Disease Research (CNDR), the Alzheimer’s Disease Research Center (ADRC), the Penn Memory Center, the Penn Comprehensive ALS Center, and the Parkinson's Disease and Movement Disorders Center.
+All of these centers have a rich history of collaboration and have contributed many important discoveries to our understanding of neurodegenerative disease, and especially frontotemporal degeneration.

 Statement on Diversity & Inclusion